core-go/io/README.md

 To improve performance, we cache the struct of CSV or Fixed Length Format.

 #### File Writer
-It is a wrapper of bufio.Writer to buffer writes to the file.
+- It is a wrapper of "<b>bufio.Writer</b>" to buffer writes to the file.
 This reduces the number of I/O operations.

 #### Key Aspects to improve performance:
-- Streaming: The code uses db.QueryContext to fetch records in a streaming manner.
+- <b>Streaming</b>: The code uses db.QueryContext to fetch records in a streaming manner.
 This prevents loading all records into memory at once.
-Memory Management: Since rows are processed one by one, memory usage remains low, even when handling a large number of records.
+- <b>Memory Management</b>: Since rows are processed one by one, memory usage remains low, even when handling a large number of records.
-Cache Scanning: to improve performance: based on gorm tag, cache column structure when scanning the GO row into an appropriate GO struct.
+- <b>Cache Scanning</b>: to improve performance: based on gorm tag, cache column structure when scanning the GO row into an appropriate GO struct.
-Cache Transforming: to improve performance, cache CSV or fixed-length format structure when transforming a GO struct into CSV format or fixed-length for
+- <b>Cache Transforming</b>: to improve performance, cache CSV or fixed-length format structure when transforming a GO struct into CSV format or fixed-length for

 #### Samples:
 - [go-sql-export](https://github.com/project-samples/go-sql-export): export data from sql to fix-length or csv file.